-Since the fall of 2015, Harbage Consulting has been working with the Baltimore City Health Department and the community organization Baltimore’s Promise in an effort to identify opportunities under Medicaid to sustain and improve a city-wide comprehensive maternal and infant health initiative to reduce infant mortality, reduce pre-term births, and decrease related health disparities.
-The B’More for Healthy Babies (BHB) initiative provides medical and social service referrals and care coordination for at-risk low-income pregnant women, new mothers and their children.
+Since the fall of 2015, Harbage Consulting has been working with the Baltimore City Health Department (BCHD) and the community organization, Baltimore’s Promise, in an effort to identify opportunities under Medicaid to sustain and improve a city-wide comprehensive maternal and infant health initiative to reduce infant mortality, reduce pre-term births, and decrease related health disparities.
+The B’More for Healthy Babies (BHB) initiative provides medical and social service referrals, home visits, and care coordination for at-risk low-income pregnant women, new mothers, and their children.

-Building on decades of experience focusing on and promoting children’s health issues, Harbage Consulting provides policy analysis, stakeholder engagement, and strategic advice for this project including:
+Building on decades of experience analyzing and promoting maternal and children’s health policies and programs, Harbage Consulting provides policy analysis, stakeholder engagement, and strategic advice including:

-- Meeting with a wide range of stakeholders to identify strengths, challenges and opportunities to sustain and improve the initiative;
+- Interviewing a wide range of stakeholders to identify strengths, challenges and opportunities to sustain and improve the initiative;

 - Providing Medicaid policy and strategic advice to Health Department, foundation and community leaders;